 Read complete details about our studios, program and funding options on this page.

 100 West grants artists and writers residencies to create work in this historic building repurposed for studio space.
-Large scale, light filled rooms are provided alongside complete living accommodations and wood shop access to produce work in two or three dimension, installation, or writing.
-This residency experience is enriched by artist-made furniture and antiques in a building virtually unaltered since the 1890s.
-Original mill work, light fixtures, painted doors and walls now cracked and worn remain amid three years of preservation work, and effectively contrast contemporary modes of art making.
-100W maintains a close connection with Dallas art culture less than an hour away from downtown Corsicana, where faded vestiges of the nineteenth century oil boom make it quintessentially Texas.
+Large scale, light flooded rooms are provided alongside complete living accommodations and wood shop access to produce work in two or three dimension, installation, or writing.
+This residency experience combines artist-made furniture with period pieces in a building virtually unaltered since the 1890s.
+Ongoing architectural preservation effectively backdrops contemporary studio practices.
+100W maintains a close connection with Dallas culture less than an hour's drive from downtown Corsicana, where faded vestiges of the nineteenth century oil boom make it quintessentially Texas.

 100W welcomes collaborative applicants, with a maximum of 2 residents sharing a studio.

 100W hosts 3 - 4 Artists and Writers in one building simultaneously.
-Residency building comprised of personal work space and shared common space.
+Our residency building balances personal work space with a common kitchen, dinning and living rooms.

 Artist Applicants submit 5 examples of work.

-Writer Applicants submit 2 examples of work, max 2000 words.
+Writer Applicants submit 2 examples of work, max 2000 words each.

 Application Fee $30

-Selected Applicants announced the first week in October, 2018.
+Selected Applicants announced within the first week of October, 2018.

 2019 FUNDED AND NON-FUNDED RESIDENCIES: